 Where to Stay in Manitou Springs, CO

-• For Families: Magnuson Grand Pikes Peak – Comfortable lodging with pool, hot tub, and easy access to Garden of the Gods.
+• For Families: Magnuson Grand Pikes Peak – This one’s great if you’re traveling with kids.
+I liked the pool and the easy access to Garden of the Gods.

 Best Things to Do in Manitou Springs, CO